Eligibility: Any undergraduate majoring in one of the natural sciences, mathematics, or psychology.

 You (or a research group of students) will prepare a clearly-written document of two to three pages, containing: 1) a 4-5 sentence summary of the proposed project written for a lay audience, 2) a description of the background (with references), 3) the methods and materials used, 4) a timeline showing anticipated research progress, and 5) a detailed budget, including why each item requested is essential for the research project.
 Budget items that are not acceptable include stipends, mileage and poster printing.
 The budget will appear on a separate page.
 Projects using human or vertebrate animal participants must also provide proof of IRB or IACUC approval before Sigma Xi funds can be used.
 You will do the actual writing of the proposal but it is quite acceptable for you to seek advice from your faculty mentor in the early drafts and in the final revision.

 The online submission form located at https://gustavus.edu/forms/sigma-xi-research-proposal, will prompt you for the proposal title, the student(s) applying, and the faculty mentor.
+The proposal should be a single PDF document.
 In the main body of the proposal, explain the proposed work and place it into the context of what is presently known.
 Explain what experiments you plan to do and their anticipated outcomes.
 Do not assume that the evaluators are familiar with your research area.
 The committee will give priority to those proposals that state a clear research goal that attempts to answer a question.
 Proposals seeking funds for repeating the work of others will be funded only if the work is appropriate to longer range research projects.
 Any proposal that does not follow these guidelines will be returned without review.

 Support your grant request with a detailed budget.
 The budget page will contain a carefully prepared itemization of the costs you believe will be encountered.
 Justification for each item in the budget is required.
 Some freedom exists to change budget lines later but you should, in this proposal, defend the use of the materials.
 Equipment purchases must have a separate justification.
 Stipends are not allowed.
 Only in rare instances will funding be approved for paying subjects who participate in a research project.